Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

         <br>
         <strong> Negative Externality Cost </strong>
         <br><br>
-        In the Ethereum State Storage problem we priced in the negative externaility as the oppurtunity cost of locking your funds.
+        In the Ethereum State Storage problem we priced in the negative externality as the opportunity cost of locking your funds.
     </pba-col>
     <pba-col>
         <img style="width: 700px" src="../../assets/img/3-Blockchain/opp_cost_locking.drawio.svg" alt="Some Pic" />